[CentOS7] Rpmbuild Redis 8, which does not have an official RPM for EL7

 It's been a while.

-I'm Mikoto, a graduate of 2024, and I'm starting to feel a bit impatient as my junior colleagues' training is nearing completion
+I'm Mikoto, a 2024 graduate, and I'm starting to feel a bit anxious as my junior colleagues' training is almost over.

-At the time , I was looking into how to install Redis 8 on a CentOS 7
+At the time CentOS 7 on a Redis 8 , I was looking into how to install

 "I think I made a .rpm a while back."

-I was shocked to hear such a thing.
-(Please forgive me, I'm still a novice.)
+I heard something quite shocking.
+(Please forgive me, as I'm still a novice.)

 About the environment